You want smart political talk without the meltdowns?

 Trump said it.

-Cash Patel said it, and the acting secretary of defense Miller said it.
+And the acting Secretary of Defense Miller said it.

-Anyway, the former Capitol Police Chief Steven Sun, he's now told House investigators what he told us on this program that Nancy Pelosi refused repeated request to call out the National Guard during the January 6th riots.
+Anyway, the former Capitol Police Chief, Stephen Son, he's now told House investigators what he told us on this program, that Nancy Pelosi refused repeated requests to call out the National Guard during the January 6th riots.

 He maintains that he called the National Guard six times for three days before the attack, but they did not deploy.

-Now, I'm predicting Democratic Party's newfound respect for Capitol Police may vanish here.
+Now, I'm predicting the Democratic Party's newfound respect for Capitol Police may vanish here.

-And where's the where's the committee looking into the you know 574 riots in the summer of 2020 that killed dozens, billions in property damage, thousands of injured cops?
+And where's the committee looking into the 574 riots in the summer of 2020 that killed dozens, billions in property damage, thousands of injured cops?

 What is that?